montanier/nasrine_seraji/README.md

 # nasrine_seraji
 Montanier's project for Bain

+Assuptions:
+- api and training run in two seprated service.
+Do no expect an api call to get the training.
+The client gets some inference from the model.
+The datascience team manages the training of the model with update on the code or new data coming in
+- For now model weights are shared through filesystem.
+In real it would be on the cloud (blob storage with versioning etc...)

 Approach:
 - Docker to run everything in it
 - main payload is in property_friends: